BrandonSpiteri/Black76-RestAPI/README.md

 N(.) = normal cumulative distribution function

-# Environment Setup and Library Used
+# Environment Setup and Libraries Used
 The solution is built in Python and the web framework which handles the RestAPI web application is developed using Flask.

 A Python IDE is required to host the application together with the following Python and library versions: